• Skip to primary navigation

 This glove is an updated version of the Grays Anatomic glove.
 It is now constructed with lycra to give it greater flexibility for better stick handling.
 The foam padding has also been increased to now include padding for the knuckles, which wasn’t included on the previous version.
 In addition, the palm has been designed to provide good grip in all weather.

-BYTE Knuckle Glove Silver 2020
+BYTE Knuckle Glove Silver/Black

 This Byte Knuckle Glove provides a little more protection than the older style knuckle gloves mentioned above.
 It is a fingerless glove with a hard shell covering the knuckles.
 Protection is somewhat limited though as there is no padding offered to the fingers or thumb.
 The glove does cover the lower finger and thumb though so it will protect against possible abrasions from contact with astro turf.
 All in all, a decent glove with reasonable protection and enough flexibility to allow for good grip and stick control.

-Kookaburra Xenon Left Hand Glove Lime 2018
+Kookaburra Pro Spirit Left Hand Glove

-The Kookaburra Xenon glove is similar to the BYTE glove mentioned above.
+The Kookaburra Pro Spirit glove is similar to the BYTE glove mentioned above.
 The hard shell covers and gives protection to the knuckles but as a fingerless glove protection is limited on the fingers to cover against possible abrasion injuries to the lower fingers.
 Broadly speaking, this would be a suitable glove for midfield or attacking players who are making fewer hard tackles or blocks.

 This is our top pick of the fingerless gloves.
 It has an open palm for good stick control and grip.
 This also means that it is lightweight.
 Where it truly excels is the level of protection offered.
 Like the other fingerless gloves mentioned above it does have a hard shell on the back of the hand.
 However, in addition to this, it has the same hard shell protection on the fingers as well.
 This means the Adidas Hockey OD glove offers a higher level of protection than its competitors above.